amargaritov/PTEMagnet_AE/README.md

 ## Miscellaneous

 ### Building Linux kernel
+Note that both clean and modified Linux kernels were already built by the installation script.
+You need to run it only if you want to rebuild them.
 ```bash
 ./install/build_kernels.sh <PATH_TO_WHERE_PUT_KERNELS>
 ```
 Note that both clean and modified Linux kernels were already built by the installation script.
 You need to run it only if you want to rebuild them.

 ### Downloading the VM image
 Note that the VM image is already downloaded by the installation script.
+You don't need to run it.
 ```bash
 ./install/download_vm_disk_image.sh <PATH_TO_WHERE_PUT_IMAGE>
 ```